sainswor/sainswor.github.io/content/what-is-this/index.md

 ---
-title: "Progress is Progressing"
+title: "Weekly Update I"
-date: 2021-09-08T08:18:17-04:00
+date: 2021-09-07T08:18:17-04:00
 draft: false
 author: Sean
 ---

-***New in this update***: Fixed the [extra at the last page of Chapter One so it's actually the intended image](/comic/bonus-happy-winter-veil) (Happy Winter Veil vs a second copy of the Color Profiles); added a note about [the colouring page](/comic/colouring-page) in the creator note.
+***New in this update***:

+**Fixes:** Fixed the [extra at the last page of Chapter One so it's actually the intended image](/comic/bonus-happy-winter-veil) (Happy Winter Veil vs a second copy of the Color Profiles); added a note about [the colouring page](/comic/colouring-page) in the creator note.

+**Old Comments:** These are now restored to their original functionality, down to the last typo.
+The only change I made was in changing every instance of "http" to "https", as effectively no sites support plaintext http any more.

+**Pingbacks:** The protocol is inherently insecure- also I can't figure out, frankly, how to trivially get it working on Hugo, which is powering this site.
+I still have all the archived pingbacks, they're just not being displayed because they are considered comments with an empty status.
+For the moment, at least, I'm going to just disable them and not release these.

+**Chapter Links**: These are repaired!
+The gag strips prior to the debut of the story arc are in chapter "Comic", any post-debut non-numbered pages are in Extras, and the remainder are in their correct chapters (including Strip #100, "Ding", which has a number and is therefore canonically in Chapter 7.)

 **Next Up**

 Replacing the front page of the site with a copy of And We Walked Once More Beneath The Stars, II.
-I still need to ask Vid if she wants a copy of her blog post as the "Creator update" for that page, or if she'd prefer to write a brief explanation, or if she'd prefer to have me write one.

-**Old Comments:** There's some manual work involved in getting the comments section back up and running.
-I've got the comments restored for the first half of the comic's run (that is, all of the gag strips) and the first ten pages of the story arc.
-At the rate I'm doing these, that will probably be finished by the end of the week.

-**Pingbacks:** The protocol is inherently insecure- also I can't figure out, frankly, how to trivially get it working on Hugo, which is powering this site.
-I still have all the archived pingbacks, they're just not being displayed because they are considered comments with an empty status.
+There's going to be a custom creator update for it.

 **New Comments**: This will be a thing!
 I have the code working and tested (thanks to Staticman) and just need to make sure the I'm-not-a-robot checkbox works properly.
-Once that's done, I'll be able to turn comments back on - which is good, because the archived comments are plugged into the comment system, so until new comments can be posted, old ones can't be seen.

-**Chapter Links**: Right now three comics claim to be in chapter "Comics" and all the rest are in chapter "CHAPTERTEMPLATE" so, you know, some work to do there.
+For the moment, however, the site generation code doesn't generate the leave-a-comment code.

 **The Calendar widget:** Still statically displays August 2018.